dolithachowdary/Summer-of-DSA/description.md

 - Generate all permutations of a string
 - Check if array is sorted using recursion
 - Sum of array using recursion

 ---

+### ✅ Day 6:
+**Subsets, Prefix Sums & XOR Logic:**
+- Generate all subsets using recursion
+- Find XOR of numbers from 1 to N
+- Count of subarrays with given XOR
+- Count of subarrays with even XOR
+- Count subarrays with sum divisible by K (Prefix Sum Modulo logic)
+- Kadane's Algorithm for max subarray sum
+- Prefix sum for array range queries
+- Brute-force vs Optimized prefix sum
+- Sum of all subarrays
+- XOR of all subarrays
+- Check if prefix sum is divisible by k
+- Subarrays with equal number of 0’s and 1’s

+---